Gorenstein defect categories of triangular matrix algebras: Abstract

 \section{Abstract}

-We apply the technique of recollement to study the Gorenstein projective modules.
-First, we construct a recollement of defect Gorenstein categories for the upper triangular matrix algebras.
-Then we use the defect Gorenstein category to give a categorical interpretation of the Groenstein properties of the upper triangular matrix algebra obtained by X-W Chen, B. Xiong and P. Zhang respectively.
-Finally, as a generalization of the structure of the cluster-tilted algebra of type $A$, we define the gluing Nakayama algebra, and use recollement to describe its singularity category clearly.
+We apply the technique of recollement to study the Gorenstein defect categories of triangular matrix algebras.
+First, we construct a left recollement of Gorenstein defect categories for a triangular matrix algebra under some conditions, using it, we give a categorical interpretation of the Gorenstein properties of the triangular matrix algebra obtained by X-W. Chen, B. L. Xiong and P. Zhang respectively.
+Second, under some additional conditions, a recollement of Gorenstein defect categories for a triangular matrix algebra is constructed.
+As an application, for a special kind of triangular matrix algebras, which are called simple gluing algebras, we describe their singularity categories and Gorenstein defect categories.